We know it. Cybersecurity and online fraud sometimes can become very complicated to understand.

 Advanced banking trojan are not so easy to identify and stop before they hit, but with the right fraud management tools and skilled fraud hunters, the job gets easier.

-The Cleafy technology uses an advanced patented technologies and extended expertise that are able to detect any type of manipulation triggered by a banking malware, ensuring the best protection to all customers.
+The Cleafy technology uses advanced patented technologies and extended expertise that are able to detect any type of manipulation triggered by a banking malware, ensuring the best protection to all customers.